b-lukaszuk/BS_wJ_eng/contents/mortgage.md

 pay less money to the bank for `mortgage1`.
 Therefore, if we are OK with a greater monthly payment (installment) then we may choose that one.

-Of course, the above was just a progamming exercise, not a financial advice.
-Moreover, the simulation may be inaccurate for many reasons.
+Of course, the above was just a programming exercise, not a financial advice.
+Moreover, the simulation may be inaccurate (to a various extent) for many reasons.
 For instance, a bank may calculate the interest every day, and not every month, in that case you will pay more.
 Compare with the simple example below and compound interest from @sec:compound_interest_problem_a1.

 ```jl
 s = """